MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-publishing-using-powershell-scripts.md

 ﻿---
-title: Using Windows PowerShell Scripts to Publish to Dev and Test Environments | Microsoft Docs
+title: PowerShell scripts to publish to dev and test environments
 description: Learn how to use Windows PowerShell scripts from Visual Studio to publish to development and test environments.
 author: ghogen
 manager: jillfra